How to Embed PDF in HTML: iframe, JavaScript Libraries, and Cross-Browser Solutions

 On the desktop, the browser’s built-in PDF viewer will be used to open the PDF using the three tags.
 While on the mobile browsers, the behavior varies.
 On Android, the browsers will give a download link.
 On iOS, the browsers will render the first page of the PDF.

-Convert the PDF to Images or HTML for Embedding
+Embed PDF by Converting to Images or HTML First

 We can use libraries like Apache PDFBox to convert PDF files to images or use pdf2htmlex to convert them to HTML beforehand to embed the PDF in HTML.